Chalet Hotel les Chardons Description

 We do not run a bar, but guests keep their own drinks in a fridge in the sitting room, and we can buy drinks in for you if you tell us in advance what you’d like.
 It’s all at supermarket prices and there is no cheaper or more convenient way in the Alps to imbibe.

-And there’s a snug, a second sitting area with HD Sky+ and BT for those of you who don’t want to miss the Test Match/News/America’s Next Top Model or whatever.
+And there’s the snug, a second sitting area with HD Sky and TNT Sports (formerly BT Sport) for those of you who don’t want to miss Politics Live or the Champions’ League (or TOWIE!).

 There’s a ski/snowboard locker and a room containing nothing but boot warmers and glove warmers.
 If you are accustomed to the pleasure of slipping your feet into warm, dry boots, wait until you put on warm, dry gloves!

-Chalet Les Chardons is unique in Val d’Isère: a large chalet for keen skiers who are also keen foodies, and it sells out very quickly.
+Chalet Hotel les Chardons is unique in Val d’Isère: a large chalet for keen skiers who are also keen foodies, and it sells out very quickly.

-We think the following, received from one of our guests last season, describes Les Chardons perfectly:
+We think the following, received from one of our guests, describes Les Chardons perfectly:

 We have just enjoyed a fantastic week in Les Chardons.
-This is truly a skiers’ set up, with a great family atmosphere created by Murray and Christina with baby Leon and dog Sky, who make it feel like a real home from home.
+This is truly a skiers’ set up, with a great family atmosphere created by Murray and Christina with little Leon, who make it feel like a real home from home.
 The team spirit is great and we enjoyed getting to know all our staff who looked after us brilliantly and always responded to our endless questions and requests with a smile!
-We enjoyed the guest appearance from JYS and trading stories of Val d’Isère in the 1980s!, as well as getting to know other guests.
+We enjoyed the guest appearance from JYS and trading stories of Val d’Isère in the 1970s!, as well as getting to know other guests.

-The food was an unexpected surprise – this was not run of the mill skiers grub, but creative and delicious home cooking at its best with highlights too many to mention but including the homemade hummus, roast duck and tasting menu of puddings.
+The food was an unexpected surprise – this was not run-of-the-mill skiers’ grub, but creative and delicious home cooking at its best with highlights too many to mention but including the homemade hummus, katsu chicken and tasting menu of puddings.

 All this within a few minutes of the main lift and staggering distance from the nightlife – yet with blissfully peaceful bedrooms.
 What more could real skiers want?!